storybookjs/marko/MIGRATION.md

 MyStory.story = {
   parameters: { layout: 'centered' },
 };
 ```

 Other possible values are: `padded` (default) and `fullscreen`.

+#### Removed withA11y decorator

+In 6.0 we removed the `withA11y` decorator.
+The code that runs accessibility checks is now directly injected in the preview.

+Remove the addon-centered decorator.
+Nothing else to do

 ## From version 5.2.x to 5.3.x